Featured image of post OpenTofu on Azure: Deploying Azure Infrastructure with OpenTofu

 Introduction

-• Setting up an OpenTofu project for Azure.
+• Setting up an OpenTofu project tailored for Azure,

-• Defining and deploying resources for a web server, application server, and database server.
+• Defining and deploying infrastructure components like a web server, application server, and database,

 1